twandylue/project-1-starter/README.rst

 .. warning::
         You are **REQUIRED** to use ``make-submission`` to form the ``.zip`` file.
 Failure to do so may cause your program to not compile on Gradescope.
-You will have a second attempt due a week after if your code does not compile.